yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 The process goes like this:

-1. Plane sends one pulse pair at interrogation frequency to the DME.
+1. Plane sends one pulse pair at interrogation frequency to the DME station.
 2. DME station receives the pulse pair.
 3. DME station waits for a fixed 50us delay starting from receiving the first pulse.
 3. DME station replies with its pulse pair at Reply Frequency.